• Skip to primary navigation

 5. In addition to complicated surname assignment, what are the challenges of tracing ancestry in Pimachiowin Aki?

 It seems there’s no aspect of this work that provides instant results.
 Genealogy research is a relatively complex process.
-It is time intensive and requires attention to detail but the outcome, as a picture emerges, can be quite interesting.
+It is time intensive and requires attention to detail, but as a picture emerges, the outcome can be quite interesting.

 a) Archived Treaty annuity pay-lists

-Years of archived information needs to be reviewed to gain information—a review of pay-lists is necessary to identify family characteristic such as individuals’ names and years of birth.
+Years of archived information needs to be reviewed to gain information—a review of pay-lists is necessary to identify family characteristics such as individuals’ names and years of birth.

 b) Different spellings